kleros/kleros-docs/developer/arbitration-by-example/twopartyarbitrable.sol.md

     /** @dev Constructor.
 Choose the arbitrator.
      *  @param _arbitrator The arbitrator of the contract.
-     *  @param _timeout Time after which a party automatically looe a dispute.
+     *  @param _timeout Time after which a party automatically lose a dispute.
      *  @param _partyB The recipient of the transaction.
      *  @param _amountOfChoices The number of ruling options available.
      *  @param _arbitratorExtraData Extra data for the arbitrator.